 When you live in an elder housing unit, Council will pay the building insurance and water rates and tenants are responsible for contents insurance, telephone and power.
 We will also maintain the lawn and gardens for the complex, you just need to look after the unit's garden.

 Units come with an oven and floor coverings, but not curtains.
-Tenants can keep goldfish, budgies and one desexed cat, but dogs are not allowed.
+Tenants can keep goldfish, budgies and one desexed cat.
+Dogs are generally not allowed, but management will consider on a case-by-case basis allowing dogs that provide services to people with proven disabilities.
 We have units available in Mount Maunganui, Tauranga Central and Greerton.

 If the demand for the units exceeds the number available, priority is given to applicants who are already living, or have family living, in Tauranga or the Western Bay of Plenty.